stackblitz/docs/docs/enterprise/user-management.md

 This ensures that your SSO account is registered within the StackBlitz EE database and can be upgraded to an admin account.

 **Before proceeding to the next step, sign out of this account**.
-You can do this by clicking your user icon at the top right of the dashboard and then clicking "Sign out".
+At the top right of the dashboard, click the user icon and select "Sign out".

 ### 2. After signing out, sign in using the default admin account.

-The credentials for the default admin account should have been provided to you by the StackBlitz Enterprise team during the install process.
+The credentials for the default admin account should have been provided to you by the StackBlitz Enterprise team during the installation process.

 Upon signing in, navigate to the Admin Panel using the link in the dashboard's header: